raymondminglee/HRTF-ML/index.md

 The abstract of this study is publish in The Journal of the Acoustical Society of America 145, 1883 (2019); [https://doi.org/10.1121/1.5101823](https://doi.org/10.1121/1.5101823)

+PS: Since it is still an ongoing study, I will post the code and unfinished materials after I finished this project.